Drill hall

-A drill hall is a place such as a building or a hangar where soldiers practise and perform military drills.
+A drill hall is a place such as a building or a hangar where soldiers practice and perform military drills.

 Description

 In the United Kingdom and Commonwealth, the term was used for the whole headquarters building of a military reserve unit, which usually incorporated such a hall.
 Many of these drill halls were built through public subscriptions in order to support the local Volunteer Force which was raised in the late 1850s.

 In the United Kingdom, these were later renamed Territorial Army (TA) Centres and later Army Reserve Centres (ARC)s.
 As well as a drill hall itself, they now usually feature other facilities such as a gymnasium, motor transport department, lecture rooms, stores, an armoury, administrative offices and the Officer's, Warrant Officers and Senior NCOs, and Junior Ranks Messes.
 Some Officer Training Corps, Army Cadet Force and Air Training Corps units are also co-located on the site of modern Army Reserve Centres, for example Blackheath drill hall.